Children First Act

 Enhancing Supports and Protection for Alberta Children

 The Children First Act was passed by the Legislative Assembly in May 2013.
 Read about it in Hansard.
-Proclamation of the act is happening in stages in 2013 and 2014, with the first stage completed on November 1, 2013.
+Proclamation of the act is happening in stages in 2013 and 2014, with the first stage completed on November 1, 2013, and the second stage completed on January 1, 2014.

 The Act updates and amends legislation and enhances the tools, process and policies that impact how government and service providers deliver programs and services for children and youth.
 It also aligns with and supports the work of other initiatives including: the Social Policy Framework, Early Childhood Development Strategy, Poverty Reduction Strategy and the Information Sharing Strategy.